Mole1424/cs261/README.md

 To start the server, run `python main.py`.
 Include the flag `--debug` to run in debug mode.
 To stop the server, press `Ctrl+C`.

+## Database

+The database comes pre-loaded with the FTSE100 and S&P500 companies.
+Due to API limits, the database only contains 1 stock per company.
+These are then added to if you search the company on the website.

 ## Test Suite
 To run the default selection of tests use `python test.py`.